FtuoilXelrash/A-Chard.Custom_Content/README.md

 ## 👨‍💻 Author

-**Ftuoil Xelrash** - *Creator and maintainer of all custom content*
+**Ftuoil Xelrash** - *Creator and maintainer of all custom content in this repository*

 All items, recipes, and modifications in this repository were designed and implemented by Ftuoil Xelrash for the A-Chard community.
-Each SQL file includes author attribution and creation dates.

-### Content Standards
-- Consistent SQL structure and formatting
-- Unique ID ranges to prevent conflicts
-- Thorough testing on live servers
-- Community-focused design philosophy

 ## 📄 License